How We Ranked These Skid Steer GPS Trackers

 - Avoid obvious placements near doors or latches

-A clean install keeps tracking systems out of sight, protected from damage, and ready when location data matters most.
+A clean install keeps tracking systems out of sight, protected from damage, and ready when location data is needed.

 Construction Equipment Theft Statistics